 Do not hesitate to seek help from a lactation consultant if you struggle with a good latch.
 Your little one’s mouth needs to be wide open for getting a good latch.
 Make sure that your baby is nursing from most of the areola and the nipple.
 Moms have concerns whether their baby gets enough milk or not.
 By checking your baby’s weight and growth, you can ensure that he/she gets enough milk.
 Worry not, it takes time to get settled with breastfeeding.

 New moms expect sleepless nights to be part of their motherhood.
 But, even when you expect them, it can’t be really tough when reality strikes you.
-Your little one keeps getting up a lot at night and as a result, you will
+Your little one keeps getting up a lot at night and as a result, you will be sleep-deprived.

 It is not practical to set a napping pattern for the first few days after childbirth.
 Most newborns sleep for two to four hours at a time, day and night.
 And they need to feed frequently.
 Moms can sleep whenever their babies sleep and they need to be awake whenever babies are ready for the feed.
 Well, easier said than done!
 Realize the fact that it might be difficult in the first few days.
 By 3-4 months, babies begin to follow a more predictable pattern of daytime sleep.